British & UK registered car insurance in Spain in English

-Roadside Assistance (asistencia en viajes), glass breakage (rotura de lunas) and legal expenses (defensa penal) in the event of a court case is usually included in most policies or can be added for an additional premium.
+Asistencia en viajes, glass breakage (rotura de lunas) and legal expenses (defensa penal) in the event of a court case is usually included in most policies or can be added for an additional premium.

-Third-party: (responsabilidad civil obligatoraia) is the basic cover required.
+Responsabilidad civil obligatoraia is the basic cover required.
 If you have an accident that is your fault your insurance will cover the damage to the other vehicle only.
 It will also include windscreen/glass cover, legal expenses and breakdown cover.

-Third-party, Fire and Theft: (responsabilidad civil obligatoria, incendio y robo), known in some countries as ‘part comprehensive’, includes cover against fire (incendio), natural hazards (e.g. rocks falling on your car), theft (robo), broken glass (e.g. windscreen), legal expenses (defensa penal), and possibly damage or theft of contents (although this is rare).
+Responsabilidad civil obligatoria, incendio y robo, known in some countries as ‘part comprehensive’, includes cover against fire (incendio), natural hazards (e.g.. rocks falling on your car), theft (robo),broken glass (e.g.. windscreen), legal expenses (defensa penal), and possibly damage or theft of contents (although this is rare).
 Insurance against the theft of a stereo system is usually available.

-Special Insurance: Special insurance can be purchased for contents and accessories such as an expensive car stereo system.
+Special insurance can be purchased for car accessories and extra equipment fitted to your vehicle such as an expensive car stereo systems.